Compassion in Action

 Since this small program began eight years ago, we have served thousands of meals, shared hugs and handshakes and laughter and tears, and listened to countless stories.
 Brown Bags is practice of awakening for us.
 No experience required, just a willing heart and a few hours of your time.

-November through January, Winter Warming baskets are in eastside New Seasons Markets, Albina Community Bank branches, and other Portland area business, ready to receive new, handmade hats, scarves, blankets, shawls, mitts, and more.
-We distribute them on the street and through partnering local agencies who serve vulnerable populations.
+Mostly anonymous craftsfolk become Winter Warming Bodhisattvas to help others stay warm.
+November through January, our Winter Warming drop-baskets are in eastside New Seasons Markets, Albina Community Bank branches, and other Portland area businesses, to receive donations of new, handmade hats, scarves, blankets, shawls, mitts, and more.
+Folks knit and crochet wherever they are: on the bus, while watching TV or listening to podcasts, at their own pace and time, and then drop off their items in the baskets.

 More about Winter Warming Drop Locations Here!